ISA-tools/2isadoc/mzml2isa/install.rst

 .. warning::
-   Please check the current version of the program passes the Travis CI validation beforehand, or else you'll install a non-functioning version of the program !
+   Please check the current version of the program passes the Travis CI validation beforehand, or you could be installing a non-functional version of the program !
 The program is working if the badge above displays |Passing build|.